magento/devdocs/src/cloud/live/sens-data-over.md

 Sensitive values are _not_ stored in the `app/etc/config.php` file.
 Any sensitive configurations export to the `app/etc/config.php` file during the `config:dump` process.
 We recommend using environment variables to store sensitive values.
 For an example, see [Add Magento authentication keys][auth].

 You can also set sensitive values using the Magento CLI command `bin/magento config:sensitive:set`.
-See [Sensitive or system-specific settings].
+See [Sensitive or system-specific settings] in the _Configuration Guide_.

 ### SCD performance